-There are not very good statistics on average chiropractor student loans.
-Through my student loan consulting business, I’ve helped some chiropractors with stunningly high student loan debt relative to their income.
+Chiropractor student loans have some staggering statistics.
+Through my student loan consulting business, I’ve helped many chiropractors with stunningly high student loan debt relative to their income.
 That prompted me to start investigating to see what I could find, and the results are not good for the future of the profession.

 Chiropractor student loans are among the most crushing of any profession in the United States relative to income prospects.
 In this article, I’m including my top tips on how to save thousands of dollars in interest while repaying your Doctor of Chiropractic student loans.